 Issue Detail: The applicant is requesting land use entitlements to subdivide 8.68 gross acres into 68 parcels for the future construction of 68 single-family homes.
 In order to subdivide the land into its proposed configuration, the applicant needs to obtain a rezone, general plan land use designation amendment, tentative subdivision map, and a tree removal permit, all requiring a final decision by the City Council.
 Currently, the site is zoned and designated for development with a minimum density of 18 dwelling units per net acre.
-The applicant is proposing a density of 10 dwelling units per net acre and the zoning and general plan land use designation to align with the project proposal.
-The general plan land use designation amendment is proposed from Traditional Neighborhood High Density (18-36 dwelling units per net acre).
+The applicant is proposing a density of 10 dwelling units per net acre and therefore needs to amend the zoning and general plan land use designation to align with the project proposal.
+The general plan land use designation amendment is proposed from Traditional Neighborhood High Density (18-36 dwelling units per net acre) to Traditional Neighborhood Medium Density (8-36 dwelling units per net acre).
 The rezone is proposed from the Multi-Unit Dwelling (R-3) to the Single-Unit or Duplex Dwelling (R-1A) zone, which is compatible with the proposed general plan density requirements and is also consistent with the proposed single-family housing product on reduced lot sizes at 3,500 square feet.